Copper Country

 Miners pose with lunch pails in hand on a mine rock pile outside of the Tamarack mineshaft.
 This mine was one of the most productive mines in the Copper Country.

-The Copper Country is an area in the Upper Peninsula of Michigan in the United States, including Keweenaw County, Michigan, Houghton, Baraga and Ontonagon counties as well as part of Marquette County.
+The Copper Country is an area in the Upper Peninsula of Michigan in the United States, including Keweenaw, Houghton, Baraga and Ontonagon counties as well as part of Marquette County.
 The area is so named as copper mining was prevalent there from 1845 until the late 1960s, with one mine (the White Pine mine) continuing through 1995.
 The region includes Copper Island, Copper Harbor and Isle Royale.
 In its heyday in the latter half of the 19th century and the early 20th century, the area was the world's greatest producer of copper.

 Native copper

 13-oz. nugget of native copper, Keweenaw County, Michigan.
 Size 9.5 x 8.6 x 1.7 cm.

 Native copper from the Keweenaw Peninsula Michigan about 2.5 inches (6.4 cm) long.

 Copper Country is highly unusual among mining districts in that the copper mined was predominantly in its elemental ("native") form, rather than in the form of compounds (mostly oxides and sulfides) that form the basis of the copper ore at almost every other copper-mining district.